Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 4. and alveoli;

-Under the influence of these factors, the elastic tissue of the lung is damaged, and its ability to fill with air is lost.
+Under the influence of these factors, the elastic tissue of the lung is damaged and its ability to fill with air is lost.

-The tops of the lungs bulge in the supraclavicular regions, expanding and sinking into the intercostal spaces.
+The apices of the lungs bulge in the supraclavicular areas, expanding and sinking into the intercostal spaces.
 The fingers become like drumsticks.
-The tip of the nose, earlobes, nails become bluish in color.
-With the development of the disease, the skin and mucous membranes turn pale, because small capillaries do not fill with blood and oxygen starvation occurs.
+The tip of the nose, earlobes, and nails become bluish.
+As the disease progresses, the skin and mucous membranes turn pale because small capillaries are not filled with blood and oxygen starvation occurs.

-The most dangerous bullous(bubbly) shape, in which one large cavity filled with air is formed.
+The most dangerous - bullous(bubble) form, in which one large cavity is formed filled with air.
 Inflammatory and suppurative processes occur in the lungs (chronic abscess, tuberculosis).
-The danger of bullous emphysema is associated with a strong thinning of the surface shell of the bulla (formations in the form of air bubbles in the lung tissue), the rupture of which is possible with sudden pressure drops in the chest (cough).
+The danger of bullous emphysema is associated with severe thinning of the superficial membrane of the bulla (formations in the form of air bubbles in the lung tissue), rupture of which is possible with sudden changes in pressure in the chest (cough).
 A dangerous condition called pneumothorax occurs, which can result in respiratory failure and cardiac arrest.

 Nutrition for a patient with emphysema